bphelp/bp-spam-killer/readme.txt

 == Description ==
 IMPORTANT INFO: You must create a page with the slug 'spam-prevention' so potential spammers recieve a message on their spammy behavior!
 See Notes for an example message!
-Credit goes to @mattt55 on the BuddyPress forums I just packaged the code as a light weight plugin that will help prevent spam registrations.
+Not sure where credit goes too, I got the code on BP Forums and I just packaged the code as a light weight plugin that will help prevent spam registrations.
+If the original author would like credit please contact me on github and I will add you.

 == Installation ==